linkzenic/Zelda64Recomp-Fork/README.md

 - Linkzenic Save Editor
 - ProxyMM KV
-- yazmt Majora's Mask Player Model Manager fsmodels plugin
+- yazmt Player Model Manager fsmodels plugin

 ProxyMM KV and the player model manager are bundled as complete mod packages, not only as `.so` files.
 They need Android-native shared libraries, and users would otherwise be likely to download desktop packages whose native binaries are incompatible with Android.
-Bundling the full Android-ready packages keeps the initial mod experience predictable and prevents Linux `.so` files from replacing the Android builds.
+Bundling the full Android-ready packages prevents Linux `.so` files from replacing the Android builds.

-The 2Ship Save Importer and audio API example mods are not bundled in this beta.

 ## ROMs And Assets

 This project is not an emulator and does not include copyrighted game assets.
-You need a legally obtained supported Majora's Mask ROM.
+You need a legally obtained supported ROM.
 The app will ask you to select it before starting the game.

 ## Known Beta Notes